-For, unknown to all who knew her, Nature had left a finely fused thread from eyes still vulnerable to what she might witness beyond their guidance to a guncotton primer slowly developing in a slumbering animalistic heart.
+For, unknown to all who knew her, Nature had left a finely fused thread from eyes still vulnerable to what she might witness beyond their guidance to an explosive charge still slowly developing in an emotional, animalistic heart.

-Still curious and excited about all that was on offer in the wider world, an architect student, she happened to be holidaying alone as part of a placement in Barcelona, resting in the tranquil coolness and darkness of an ancient church, when the bohemian fine cabinet maker came into her life.
+Increasingly curious and excited about all that was on offer in the wider world, after returning to being an architect student, she happened to be holidaying alone as part of a placement in Barcelona, resting in the tranquil coolness and darkness of an ancient church, when the bohemian fine cabinet maker came into her life.

-Thinking he was alone too, he had only entered the church to run sensitive fingers up and down a carved nave support in tactile appreciation of thousand-year-old timber, an act which caused instant emotional detonation when their eyes met, and a week of erotic abandonment, the pair hardly leaving their small bed to eat or sleep.
+Thinking he was alone too, he had only entered the church to run sensitive fingers up and down a carved nave support in tactile appreciation of thousand-year-old timber, an act which caused instant reciprocal detonation when stunned eyes met, and a week of erotic abandonment, the pair hardly leaving their small bed to eat or sleep.

-By chance, a landsman, she had left a desolate family to move in with him on returning home, and had been living with him for several weeks when she came to me for help.
+By chance, a fellow countryman, she had left a desolate family to move in with him on returning home, and had been living with him for several weeks when she came to me for help.

-Though adamant about remaining objective throughout our contact, something primal in me, presumably, some hard to conceal initial aesthetic interest, may have revealed itself and attained deeper meaning from the tense, intimate process while being closely confronted by her physical beauty and on hearing too, descriptive detail of her recent love-making history, an unfortunate occupational hazard.
+Though adamant about remaining objective throughout our short contact, something primal in me, presumably, some difficult to conceal initial aesthetic interest, may have revealed itself and attained deeper meaning from the tense, intimate process while being closely confronted by her physical beauty and alluring personality, and on hearing too, descriptive detail of her recent love-making history, an unfortunate occupational hazard.
 After all, love is awoken by acceptance and I in return felt strong predilection towards a client struggling with renegade feelings that nevertheless seem so right.

-It was then I had the tragedy of the human condition well and truly confirmed to me.
+There we have the tragedy of the human condition yet again truly confirmed.
 While evolution is a series of active interdependent circles layered up from the biologically primitive to the intellectually sublime, there’s no recipe for problem-free living, for the perfect life.

-As I presume with most people who met her, my being unintentionally affected when confronted by such beauty, unable to fully conceal it, in circumstances requiring us both to keep feelings fanciful, and transient, would appear, nevertheless, to be a contributing factor in helping her arrive at a decision representing perhaps the most self-sacrificing, less damaging, means of obtaining pressure relief, and emotional peace for all concerned, hopefully, for those still deeply in love too, in the long run.
-How can one ever be sure?
+As I presume with most people who met her, my being genuinely, though unintentionally, affected when confronted by such beauty, but unable also to fully conceal it, in circumstances requiring us both to keep feelings fanciful and transient, would appear, nevertheless, to be a contributing factor in helping her arrive at a decision.
+A parentally responsible decision representing perhaps the most self-sacrificing, less damaging, means of obtaining conscience relief, and emotional peace for all concerned – hopefully too, for those still deeply in love, in the long run….